ForgeRock/ds-operator/README.md

 * Creation of StatefulSets, Services and Persistent volume claims for the directory
 * Configures replication by adding new directory pods to the replication topology
-* Backup and restore of the directory to cloud storage such as AWS S3, GCP bukets or Azure storage
 * Change service account passwords in the directory using a Kubernetes secret.
+* Take Volume Snapshots of the directory disk, and restore a directory based on a snapshot
+* Backup and Restore directory data to LDIF format.

 **Note: This is an early alpha project and should not be used in production.**